 MongoDB Atlas is at the heart of Rebus.
-We talked to Alex Wakefield, Chief Commercial Officer, to find out why they chose to trust such a critical part of their business to MongoDB and how it’s panned out both technically and commercially.
+We talked to Alex Wakefield, CEO, to find out why they chose to trust such a critical part of their business to MongoDB and how it’s panned out both technically and commercially.

 Tell us a little bit about Longbow Advantage.
 How did you come up with the idea?

 Sixteen years ago our Founder, Gerry Brady, left his job at a distribution company to build Longbow Advantage.
 The goal was to build a company that could help streamline warehouse and workforce management implementations, upgrades, and integrations, and put more focus on customer experience and success.

 Companies of all sizes have greatly improved distribution processes but still lack real-time visibility into their systems.
 While there’s a desire to use BI/analytics systems, automate manual processes, and work with information in as close to real-time as possible, most companies continue to rely on manually generated spreadsheets to measure their logistics KPIs, slowing down speed to insights.